Squeezed light in a semiconductor microcavity

-{\it Introduction.---}Squeezed states of light are a type of optical nonclassical states that have less uncertainty in one quadrature than a coherent state~\cite{Walls}.
+Squeezed states of light are a type of optical nonclassical states that have less uncertainty in one quadrature than a coherent state~\cite{Walls}.
 The generation of squeezed light typically requires certain optical nonlinear interaction~\cite{Leuchs}.
 It was first generated by exploiting the process of four-wave-mixing in an atomic vapor of sodium atoms~\cite{Slusher}.
-After that, many groups successfully prepared squeezed light using a variety of different systems, such as an optical fiber~\cite{fiber}, a nonlinear crystal~\cite{crystal}, a semiconductor laser~\cite{Itaya}, a single atom in an optical cavity~\cite{Rempe}, a single semiconductor quantum dot~\cite{Schulte}, an optomechanical system~\cite{Brooks12,Safavi-Naeini13,Purdy13}, among others.
-Squeezed light is a vital quantum resource and finds very broad applications in quantum information science, and quantum metrology and sensing.
-For example, it can be used to improve the sensitivity in the gravitational wave detection~\cite{LIGO,RSch} and biological measurements~\cite{Taylor,GSA}, and to produce Einstein-Podolsky-Rosen entangled states for realizing various quantum protocols, such as quantum teleportation~\cite{Bouw,Furu}.
+Subsequently, many groups successfully demonstrated that squeezed light can also be generated in various optical systems, such as an optical fiber~\cite{fiber}, a nonlinear crystal~\cite{crystal}, a semiconductor laser~\cite{Itaya}, a single atom in an optical cavity~\cite{Rempe}, a single semiconductor quantum dot~\cite{Schulte}, an optomechanical system~\cite{Brooks12,Safavi-Naeini13,Purdy13}, etc. Squeezed light is a vital quantum resource and finds very broad applications in quantum information science, and quantum metrology and sensing.
+For example, it can be used to improve the sensitivity in the gravitational wave detection~\cite{LIGO,RSch}, {qubit readout~\cite{Qin22,Qin24}}, and biological measurements~\cite{Taylor,GSA}, and to produce Einstein-Podolsky-Rosen entangled states for realizing various quantum protocols, such as quantum teleportation~\cite{Bouw,Furu}.